-The danger from asbestos comes primarily from inhalation, and that’s why it’s critically important that you do not disturb it if you think you may have discovered asbestos insulation.
+The danger from asbestos comes primarily from inhalation, so it’s critically important that you do not disturb it if you think you may have discovered asbestos insulation.

 Insulation is arguably the most dangerous form of asbestos and is found regularly in British properties.
-While it’s present in other states, asbestos insulation is the easiest to disturb and make airborne, increasing the chance of breathing it in.
+While it’s present in other states, asbestos insulation is the easiest to disturb, increasing the chance of breathing it in.

 There is often confusion between asbestos and cellulose insulation, not only because of the similarity in colour and texture but because cellulose was introduced soon after the dangers of asbestos were revealed.
-This unfortunate timing means that properties very similar in age and construction may have used either material.
+This unfortunate timing means that properties of similar age may have used either material.

 I can’t emphasise strongly enough the need to take extreme care when dealing with suspected asbestos insulation.
 Contact an asbestos professional to assess it if you’re in any doubt whatsoever.

-Cellulose insulation tends not to be used so much today, with other materials used for retrofit projects.
-Builders often use spray insulation within roof spaces, and cavity wall insulation is a cost-effective means of reducing your energy bills and keeping your home warmer.
+Cellulose insulation is not used much today, with other materials used for retrofit projects.
+Builders often use spray insulation within roof spaces, and cavity wall insulation is a cost-effective way to reduce energy bills and keep your home warmer.

 FAQ – How To Tell The Difference Between Cellulose And Asbestos Insulation

 How do I know if I have asbestos Insulation?

 The only way to be 100% sure is to have the material tested by a professional.
 However, you can often identify cellulose insulation by its shredded paper texture and visible dots of colour.